Dear friends of the Wiener Kaffeesiederball,

 What’s where at the Viennese Coffee Brewers Ball?

-The Viennese Coffee Brewers Ball 2025
+The Viennese Coffeehouse Owners Ball 2026

 The grand opening in the main ballroom from 9 pm